rasika2012/openchoreo/README.md

 [![GitHub issues](https://img.shields.io/github/issues/choreo-idp/choreo.svg)](https://github.com/choreo-idp/choreo/issues)

 ## What is Open Source Choreo?

-Open Source Choreo is a fully open source Internal Developer Platform (IDP) designed to empower platform engineers by simplifying infrastructure automation, governance, and security.
+Open Source Choreo is an internal developer platform (IDP) designed for both platform engineers and developers.

-With Open Source Choreo, platform engineers can seamlessly setup the foundational components of the organization's IDP effortlessly.
-With automated CI/CD, security, and cloud tool integrations, Open Source Choreo helps platform teams enforce best practices and streamline development workflows.

-At the same time, Open Source Choreo provides developers with a configured platform to build, test, and deploy applications without the complexity of managing infrastructure or foundational enterprise platform artifacts.

-What sets Open Source Choreo apart is its full customizability—organizations have complete control over deployment, configurations, and extensions, enabling them to adapt the platform to their unique needs.
-By embracing platform engineering principles, Open Source Choreo enables teams to accelerate software delivery, optimize operations, and free up engineering resources—allowing them to focus on innovation rather than infrastructure management.
+- For platform engineers, Choreo offers a customizable yet fully-featured platform that integrates CI/CD, security, and cloud tools, enforcing best practices while reducing operational overhead.
+- For developers, it abstracts away infrastructure complexities, enabling them to focus on building and deploying applications with minimal friction.

+Most organizations face a dilemma when adopting an IDP:
+1. Build their own by integrating multiple tools—offering control but requiring significant engineering effort and maintenance.
+2. Buy a SaaS-based IDP, which simplifies adoption but often limits customization and flexibility.

+Open Source Choreo provides a third path—a self-hosted, open-source IDP that delivers production-grade capabilities out of the box without sacrificing control or flexibility.

 [//]: # (Architecture Diagram)